 2.)
 Interest-only payments on your line of credit

-The run-up in housing prices over the last decade has fuelled a borrowing frenzy with Canadians tapping into their home equity at a record pace.
+The run-up in housing prices over the last decade has fueled a borrowing frenzy with Canadians tapping into their home equity at a record pace.
 Canadian home equity line of credit balances reached $230 billion earlier this year.
-That’s 3 million HELOC accounts open at an average outstanding balance of about $70,000.
+That’s more than 3 million HELOC accounts open at an average outstanding balance of about $65,000.

 One insidious feature of a HELOC is that it only requires a monthly interest payment.
 In fact, about 40 percent of HELOC borrowers don’t regularly pay down the principal.